obenland/wp-search-suggest/readme.txt

 == Changelog ==

+= 8 =
+* Fixed a bug where search requests from logged-out users would not return results.
+See https://wordpress.org/support/topic/only-works-when-logged-in-18/

 = 7 =
 * Fixed a bug where the plugin would not work with PHP 8.0 and above.
 See https://wordpress.org/support/topic/after-php-8-not-working-again/